ttkorhonen/e3pages/docs/design/2_require.md

 file---otherwise the last line will be ignored.
 :::

-Most of the functionality for this is contained in the file `tools/iocsh_functions` in the [require repository](https://gitlab.esss.lu.se/e3/e3-require).
 There are also *gdb* and *valgrind* options if you would like to run an IOC with either of those utilities.
 More information can be found at {ref}`debugging_e3`.